NICE: NIH Integrated Chemical Environment

 - Borrel et al.: "Mapping ToxCast/Tox21 HTS Data to Key Characteristics of Carcinogens"

-ICE Data and Curation
+NICE Data and Curation

-(Curation by NICEATM of all data that go into ICE (described in Daniel et al. 2022) is paramount to ensuring that robust data are available to users.
-NICEATM staff critically curate, review, and harmonize all ICE data.
-Curation of HTS data for ICE first retrieves Tox21 and ToxCast data from EPA’s invitrodb, which houses all HTS data analyzed using the ToxCast Pipeline (tcpl) package.
+Curation of HTS data for NICE first retrieves Tox21 and ToxCast data from EPA’s invitrodb, which houses all HTS data analyzed using the ToxCast Pipeline (tcpl) package.
 NICEATM then applies curation steps to minimize low-confidence hit calls, providing a processed version of the HTS data, referred to as cHTS, that is ready for any application.
 Factors considered in the curation include chemical purity, quality control data, concentration-response curve fits, and testing range.
-To facilitate targeted access of cHTS data by ICE tools, NICEATM also maps assay endpoints to mechanistic targets, facilitating interpretation of assay readouts based on biological processes, and to modes of action relevant to toxicity endpoints of regulatory concern.
+To facilitate targeted access of cHTS data by NICE tools, NICEATM also maps assay endpoints to mechanistic targets, facilitating interpretation of assay readouts based on biological processes, and to modes of action relevant to toxicity endpoints of regulatory concern.

-ICE Tools
+NICE Tools

-The ICE Chemical Quest tool conducts chemical similarity searches based on Saagar fingerprints (Sedykh et al. 2021) to help ICE users identify similar chemicals based on their own input chemicals.
+The NICE Chemical Quest tool conducts chemical similarity searches based on Saagar fingerprints (Sedykh et al. 2021) to help NICE users identify similar chemicals based on their own input chemicals.
 This tool allows users to draw novel structures or in put any chemical descriptor as input.
 The ICE Chemical Characterization tool allows the user to comprehensively evaluate a chemical or chemical list or compare two chemical lists, and review their chemicals' physicochemical properties, chemical product use information, and bioactivity across cHTS data backgrounds.
 The 2023 4.0.1 update replaced the "Consumer Use Explorer" with the more comprehensive "Curated Product Use Explorer" and added functional use categories to the Chemical Characterization output.